z3lx/genshin-fov-unlock/README.md

    1. Open the **unlockfps_nc.exe** executable.
    2. Navigate to **Options** → **Settings** → **DLLs** → **Add**.
    3. Add the path to the **genshin_fov_unlock.dll** file.
-4. (Optional, if there are issues) Modify the plugin's settings.
+4. (Optional) Modify the plugin's settings.
    1. Open the **fov_config.json** file in a text editor.
    2. Modify the settings as desired.
 Refer to the [**Configuration**](#Configuration) section for more information.